ioccc-src/winner/2006/birken/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in macOS with this entry.
 The problem was a missing `+1` for strlen() with malloc().
+This prevented it from working.
 Thank you Cody for your assistance!

 ## Try: